edthedev/edthedev.github.io/blog/minetest/mods.md

 ## Essentials

+`Farming Redo` adds so many crops.
+- Essential because it makes seeds from all kinds of crops spawn randomly when a player digs in grass
+-

 `Legboat` adds a BabaYaga style boat with legs.
 - Cheap (four sticks and a boat)
 - Practical.
 Allows traversing difficult terrain much more easily.